mikalv/awesome-qt-qml/README.md

 # Awesome Qt
-A curated list of awesome Qt libraries, resources, and shiny things.
+A curated list of awesome Qt and QML libraries, resources, projects, and shiny things.
 Inspired by [awesome-cpp](https://github.com/fffaraz/awesome-cpp) and other awesome lists.

 - [Awesome Qt/QML](#awesome-qt-qml)
     - [Android](#android)